 (1) All essays submitted are eligible for an opportunity to read a portion of their essay at a Loyola University Campus Event and

-(2) Book Scholarship: To be eligible to win a book scholarship to pay for all text books for the spring semester, essay writers can read a portion of their essay to be voted on by fellow students at a September 21st Communities in Conversation event.
+(2) Book Scholarship: To be eligible to win a book scholarship to pay for all text books for the spring semester, essay writers must read their essay at a September Communities in Conversation event.
+All essays will be voted on by fellow students at that event.
 The reader receiving the most student votes will be awarded the book scholarship.
-To be invited to read at the event, an essay must be submitted by the September 18th deadline.
+To be invited to read at the event an essay must be submitted by the September 17th deadline.

 Please send any questions to email@example.com